nsmsn/dotcom/src/posts/2024-licensing-type.md

 ## The difference between personal and commercial use

-If you haven’t noticed already, most of the fonts I’ve featured in my [26 Days of Type](https://nicksimson.com/26-days-of-type/) series are available in the Google Fonts or Adobe Fonts libraries.
+If you haven’t noticed already, most of the fonts I’ve featured in my [26 Days of Type](/26-days-of-type.html) series are available in the Google Fonts or Adobe Fonts libraries.
 These are both popular sources for typography, and the terms and conditions in both services generously cover both personal and commercial use.
 I wanted to keep this series accessible to a wide audience, and so that is why I spend so much time talking about Google and Adobe Fonts.

 Personal use usually means you are using a font to try it and evaluate it on your own, or you're working on a student project.
 Commercial use could mean using a font to create a logo for a client, or designing a T-shirt to be sold on an online marketplace, or developing a website for a fundraising purpose.

 Oliver at Pimp My Type has written a [great explainer on personal vs. commercial use](https://pimpmytype.com/personal-vs-commercial-use/):

 > Personal is basically anything that is not intended to make any money in a **direct** or an **indirect** way.
 If it’s not personal, it’s commercial.
->
-> Oliver Schöndorfer

 Years ago, I heard the story of an intern who cost their agency thousands of dollars by using a trial or personal use font in a client project that went to production.
 I understand that is not a life or death scenario; just an example that there are risks to ignoring the different kinds of licenses out there on the web.